BlackSparkle/BlackSparkle/README.md

-- 👋 Heya, I’m @LeroStorm, @ChernoeLeto, @Alex
+- 👋 Heya, I’m @BlackSparkle,
-- @BlackSparkle, MirNaoborot, HeartsandBlades
+- also MirNaoborot, HeartsandBlades
 - 👀 I’m interested in gamedev for now
 - I'm currently using Godot
 -